baigal628/cd70_dlbcl_manuscript/README.md

 ## Content
 - data/

-    data used as input for analysis in jupiter notebooks.
+    data used as input for analysis in jupyter notebooks.

 - scripts/